Being highly skilled in a video game, or being skilled in any other type of content that you want to share with your audience is simply not enough.

 Importance of Stream Audio

-Balanced audio is the difference between a guy or a girl who stream video games from their bedroom for fun, and someone who live-streams for a living.
+Balanced audio is the difference between a guy or a girl who streams video games from their bedroom for fun, and someone who live-streams for a living.

 Audio is very important to this industry.